Fault-tolerant quantum simulation of generalized Hubbard models: Tile Trotterization

-This Trotter error norm is generally much smaller than $W_{\mathrm{SO2}}$ for physically relevant systems.
-An expression for $W_h$ can be obtained from Eq.~(\ref{eq:W}) by defining hopping Hamiltonian sections as $H_1 = H_h^1$, $H_2 = H_h^2$, ... , $H_S = H_h^S$, where the subscripts 1, 2 and $S$ denote the order in which the terms are applied in the Trotter decomposition.
-We explicitly write out Eq.~(\ref{eq:W}) for cases where lattices can be split into three sections in Appendix~\ref{APP:W_h}, and show how to compute $W_h$ efficiently.
+and can be obtained from Eq.~(\ref{eq:W}) by defining hopping Hamiltonian sections as $H_1 = H_h^1$, $H_2 = H_h^2$, ... , $H_S = H_h^S$, where the subscripts 1, 2 and $S$ denote the order in which the terms are applied in the Trotter decomposition.
+In Appendix~\ref{APP:W_h}, we explicitly write out Eq.~(\ref{eq:W}) for cases where lattices can be split into three sections and show how to compute $W_h$ efficiently.
+This additional hopping Hamiltonian decomposition adds low cost in the strongly interacting regimes.
+We highlight this point in Table~\ref{tab:W_h_W_SO2_comparison} by comparing $W_{\mathrm{SO2}}$ and $W_h$ for hexagonal lattice Hubbard and extended Hubbard models for different values of $U$ and $V$.
+The fact that $W_h \ll W_{\mathrm{SO2}}$ in the strongly-interacting regime is one of the motivations for Tile Trotterization over the SO-FFFT method.
+However, note from Table~\ref{tab:W_h_W_SO2_comparison} that in the weakly-correlated regime, it can be the case that $W_h / W_{\mathrm{SO2}}$ is close to $1$.

-This Trotter error norm structure applies for generalized Hubbard models given by Eq.~(\ref{eq:Hubbard-type-model}).
-Therefore, Tile Trotterization can be used to implement the time evolution operator, $e^{-iHt}$, where $H$ is a generalized Hubbard model, on any lattice using the tiles given in Fig.~\ref{fig:lattice_tiles_sections}.